-20/6775 In-flight loss of situational awareness leading to spatial disorientation - ZK-HGW, Kawasaki BK117 B-2 - Gowanbridge
+Occurrence 20/6775.
+In-flight loss of situational awareness leading to spatial disorientation, ZK-HGW, Kawasaki BK117 B-2, Gowanbridge, 17 December 2020

-The pilot likely encountered a degradation in situational awareness due to the limited information provided by the poor visual cues available, the higher-than-usual mental workload, and distraction.
-(NZ Civil Aviation Authority, 2022)
+The pilot likely encountered a degradation in situational awareness because of the limited information provided by the poor visual cues available, the higher-than-usual mental workload, and distraction.
+(Civil Aviation Authority of New Zealand, 2022)